 In a SQL client like Arctype, you must enter several pieces of information, the

 SSH User, and

 SSH Key File.
 These can all be found from the steps above.
-A successful connection will look like this.

 Click Test Connection to ensure everything is working and then Save to start editing your database!